OST-Observatory/weather_station_website/README.md

 ```
 For the rest of this guide, we will assume that this directory is located in the user's home directory.

 You will need the packages python-dev and virtualenv (we assume here a Debian system or one of its derivatives, such as Ubuntu).
-Moreover you should update pip:
+Moreover, you should update pip:

 ```
 sudo apt-get install python-dev-is-python3